Tata Power mulls 10,000 MW clean energy capacity in next five years in Rajasthan | Business

 - India

-Tata Power on Friday announced its plans to develop around 10,000 MW of renewable energy capacity, mainly solar energy, in the next five years in Rajasthan.
+Tata Power on Friday said it plans to develop around 10,000 MW of renewable energy capacity, mainly solar energy, in the next five years in Rajasthan, and also build a robust electric vehicle charging infrastructure.

 ''Tata Power plans to have a renewable power portfolio of 10,000 MW in the state (Rajasthan in next five years,'' a company statement said.